 Why are More Parents Utilizing Fluoride-Free Toothpaste For Children?

-What is fluoride, and how does it aid children’s dental health??
+What is fluoride, and how does it aid children’s dental health?

 Fluoride is the mineral that strengthens tooth enamel, thus making it less vulnerable to acid secreted by the mouth bacteria.
 The NHS does suggest the use of 1,000-1,500ppm of fluoride toothpaste to children starting with the initial tooth to the age of six in size, and then a pea-sized portion thereafter.
 Properly used, it is very helpful in preventing cavities.